 MID-WEEK LONG RUN: Including a medium-length run in the middle of the week can have a significant impact on your endurance and performance, as well as your overall mileage for the week, which is a key aspect of endurance training.
 This run should be done at your easy, aerobic running pace, 50-70% of maximum heart rate, and 2-4 on the Perceived Effort scale.

 LONG RUNS: The key to ultramarathon training is the long run, progressively increasing in the distance throughout the 100k training plan.
 The long-run is done at a pace/effort that you can easily maintain a conversation throughout the run.
 Work on running with an even pace/effort from start to finish of the long run.
 Your long runs are the perfect chance to practice nutrition, hydration, and gear that you will use during your race(s).

-BACK-TO-BACK LONG RUNS: Weekends of back-to-back long runs are done to simulate and adapt to running on fatigued legs and a tired mind.
-This type of long run structure can be an effective and safer way to increase total training volume without putting in extremely long runs every weekend.
+BACK-TO-BACK LONG RUNS: Running back-to-back long runs allows athletes to mimic and adapt to running on fatigued legs and a tired mind.
+This type of long-run structure is an effective and safer way to increase total training volume without doing extreme distances every weekend.
 However, it would be best if you did not attempt to do back-to-back long runs every weekend, which will significantly reduce your time for recovery.